brettwooldridge/HikariCP/README.md

 This property controls the default auto-commit behavior of connections returned from the pool.
 It is a boolean value.  *Default: true*

+:negative_squared_cross_mark:``readOnly``<br/>
+This property controls whether *Connections* obtained from the pool are in read-only mode by default.
+Note some databases do not support the concept of read-only mode, while others provide query optimizations when the *Connection* is set to read-only.
+Whether you need this property or not will depend largely on your application and database.  *Default: false*

+:abc:``transactionIsolation``<br/>
+This property controls the default transaction isolation level of connections returned from the pool.
+If this property is not specified, the default transaction isolation level defined by the JDBC driver is used.
+Typically, the JDBC driver default transaction isolation level should be used.
+Only use this property if you have specific isolation requirements that are common for all queries, otherwise simply set the isolation level manually when creating or preparing statements.
+The value of this property is the constant name from the ``Connection`` class such as ``TRANSACTION_READ_COMMITTED``, ``TRANSACTION_REPEATABLE_READ``, etc.  *Default: none*

 :abc:``catalog``<br/>
 This property sets the default *catalog* for databases that support the concept of catalogs.
 If this property is not specified, the default catalog defined by the JDBC driver is used.